-The Somer's d for the relationship between personal attitudes and income level is not greater than 0.15 in any of these questions.
+The Somer's d for the relationship between personal attitudes and income level does not exceed ±0.15 in any of these questions.

-Seattleites younger than 45 are more likely to feel that attending live performing arts encourages them to be more creative.
+Older urban Alaskans are a bit more likely to feel that attending live performing arts is enjoyable.